RohanParmar0801/Notes-App/README.md

 # Notes Application

 Build a Notes Application using Node.js.
+This app is based on command line arguments.